sjwines/hourofai/forest/forest4.md

 ## {Step 7}

-Now, you will cmpare your score to a number.
+Now, you will compare your score to a number.

 - :paper plane: **Step 1:** From ``||info:Info||``, drag score into the left socket.